End-to-end kilonova models of neutron-star mergers with delayed black-hole formation: Model setup

 At $\tpm=10\,$s the inner (outer) radial boundary is moved to a radius of $10^4\,$km ($4\times10^7\,$km), and a third simulation is conducted to follow the expansion of just the ejected material until $\tpm=100\,$s.
-The ejecta configuration at $\tpm=100\,$s is assumed to be homologous, with $r(\tpm)=v\,\tpm$, and equatorially symmetric and gets sampled in the northern hemisphere up to velocities of 0.7\,$c$ by 1500-2000 tracer particles per model, the time-evolution of which is obtained by path-integration backward in time using the available simulation outputs.
-The sampling of the dynamical ejecta consistently takes into account the entire evolution, i.e. uses data from all three simulations.
+The ejecta configuration at $\tpm=100\,$s is assumed to be homologous, with $r(\tpm)=v\,\tpm$, and equatorially symmetric and gets sampled in the northern hemisphere up to velocities of 0.7\,$c$ by 1000\textit{--}2000 tracer particles per model, the time-evolution of which is obtained by path-integration backward in time using the available simulation outputs.
+The sampling of the dynamical ejecta takes into account the entire evolution, i.e. utilizes data also from the SPH simulations by splitting trajectories constructed from post-merger simulation data at $\tpm=\tmap$ and associating them with a number of SPH particles.
+Since this step, by which the effective number of tracers is increased to 4000\textit{--}5000 per model, is non-trivial, we provide further details on this procedure in Appendix~\ref{sec:mapp-dynam-ejecta}.
 The tracers are input to a nuclear network solver that predicts the nucleosynthesis yields.
-We use two independent solvers here (called network A and B hereafter), allowing us to cross-validate the yields and heating rates and to isolate uncertainties related to network details from other modeling uncertainties.
+We use two independent solvers here (called network A and B hereafter), allowing us to cross-validate the yields and heating rates and to isolate uncertainties related to the network code and its physics input from other modeling uncertainties.
 Network A (used previously in, e.g., \citealp{Goriely2011,Just2015a,Kullmann2022a}) takes nuclear ingredients from experiments where available and, where not, from theoretical models, namely nuclear masses from the BSkG2 mass model \citep{Ryssens2022a}, $\beta$-decay rates from \citet{Marketin2016a}, reaction rates from TALYS estimates with microscopic inputs \citep{Goriely2018b}, including BSkG2 masses, and fission probabilities and fragment distributions from \citet{Lemaitre2021a}.
-Network B (employed previously in, e.g., \citealp{Wu2016a,Collins2022b}) uses the reaction rates for neutron captures, photo-dissociation and fission based on the HFB21 mass model \citep{Goriely2010} as described in \citet{Mendoza2015} and $\beta$-decay rates from \citet{Marketin2016a}.
+Network B (employed previously in, e.g., \citealp{Wu2016a,Collins2023a}) uses the reaction rates for neutron captures, photo-dissociation and fission based on the HFB21 mass model \citep{Goriely2010} as described in \citet{Mendoza2015} and $\beta$-decay rates from \citet{Marketin2016a}.

 Finally, for assessing the KN light curve the tracers, including their composition and radioactive heating rates, are used as input for an approximate photon transport scheme to estimate the KN light curve in the same way as detailed in \cite{Just2022a}.